aciampaglia/aciampaglia.github.io/_pages/dlcs.md

 ---
 layout: page
-permalink: /teaching/
+permalink: /dlcs/
-title: teaching
+title: Design of lightweight and composite structures
-description: Materials for courses you taught.
-Replace this text with your description.
+description: Materials for the master course "Design of lightweight and composite structures"
 nav: false
 nav_order: 5
 ---